omikhailk/project_euler_sols/README.md

-# project_euler_sols
+# Project Euler Solutions

-My solutions for Project Euler problems.
-Solutions are in Python.
+My solutions for the Project Euler problems.
+All the solutions are in Python.